jaspy2/jaspy/README.md

 ### Discover your network topology

-Ensure that your switch has snmp enabled: `snmp-server community public RO`.
-You can test this with `snmpwalk -c public 172.16.140.200 -v 2c`
+Ensure that your switch has snmp enabled: For example in Cisco you would say `snmp-server community public RO`.
+You should test your snmp with `snmpwalk -c public 172.16.140.200 -v 2c`

 The discovery works by giving it a single root device to start from and it will iterate recursively over your network:

 ```
-jaspy-discover -c public -r 172.16.140.200 -d juhonkoti.net
+jaspy-discover -c public -r 172.16.140.200 -d foobar.com
 ```

 Once the discovery is completed you should be able to list your devices: